 - You will need a whole day if you are visiting from Prague.
 You will not be able to do it for half a day.

-Would I recommend it?
+Would I recommend Terezin Concentration Camp?

 Over the years, I have visited a few concentration camps not because I am a masochist.
-It is due to my genuine interest in wanting to understand the nature of ‘humanity’s inhumanity’ to one another.
+I’m genuinely interested in wanting to understand the nature of ‘humanity’s inhumanity’ to one another.
 I also like to show my respect to the people who have written or drawn pictures during their time of despair, as a way to keep their faith.